DarkJusticiars/DarkJusticiars/README.md

 ---

 ### 🌟 Fun Facts
-- 🔭 I’m very passionate about space and astronomy!
-- 🎮 I also enjoy experimenting with **Lua scripting** for games
-- 🌙 I love drawing, watching tv, and playing video games
+- I’m very passionate about space and astronomy!
+I love drawing, watching tv, and playing video games.
+I also enjoy experimenting with **Lua scripting** for games
-- ✨ I'm interested in both low-level and high-level languages, and hardware.
-- 🛸 My role models and inspiration are the women who worked on NASA missions with their programming skills, such as Dorothy Vaughan and Margaret Hamilton.
+- I'm interested in both low-level and high-level languages, and hardware.
+My role models and inspiration are the women who worked on NASA missions with their programming skills, such as Dorothy Vaughan and Margaret Hamilton.

 ---